destrutoyt/Administrative-Panel-Application/README.md

-# Video-Manager-Application
+# Administrative Panel Program

 FEATURES:
-- Add a song using artist name, genre, year, and even add a URL
+- Add an employee an fill values including benefits, salary or hourly options, name, hire date, ssn, and much more.
+In addition, you can remove any employee from a listBox or display a window with all the employee data.
-- User-Friendly GUI developed using Windows Forms
+- Click 2 times on a employee to edit their information
-- Delete and select from a listBox any songs you want
+- Display paychecks per employee selected on listBox
-- Automatically find a song using the URL provided with the integrated browser in the application
+- Use of multiple forms and classes while constant data exchange between them.

 Developed with C# and Windows Form (GUI)